shrmaky/rasppi-quick/README.md

 #### Help:
     1. Best Hack: If you are facing any error in running server, try changing port inside server.js
     2. The application also includes Barcode, Camera, Qrcode & Webcam library for future uses
+    3. Make sure your mongo application is running on default port 27017
+    4. In Data folder, added a POSTMAN collection for API

 #### Raspberry PI Beginner: